Nels2/mcp-trmm/README.md

    - Example CLI usage:
      ```bash
      python 03_llm_cli__rag.py

+     💡 Ask a question about the API: /users

+      hf.co/ibm-research/granite-3.2-8b-instruct-GGUF:latest's Response:
+      Question: What actions can be performed on a user's sessions?

+      From the provided API schema, there are two endpoints related to managing a user's sessions:

+      1. DELETE /accounts/{id}/users/{session_id} - Allows you to delete (remove) a specific session associated with a particular user.
+      2. POST /accounts/users/{id}/sessions - Used to create or manage sessions for a specific user, though the endpoint description is not available.

      ```

 3. **Query the Live API**: Once the path is retrieved, `03_mcpserver.py` forwards the request to the live production **RMM API** server.
 The response from the live API is then returned to the user.